What is a Buyout?

 A business can increase its profits by buying its competition.
-The buyout will offer the newly formed company increased economies of scale, as well as eliminate the need to get into a price war with a competitor.
-The move will lead to reduced prices for the products or services of the company, which will be beneficial to its customers.
+The buyout can offer the newly formed company increased economies of scale, as well as eliminate the need to get into a price war with a competitor.
+That may lead to reduced prices for the products or services of the company, which will be beneficial to its customers.

 3. New Technology or New Products

 A big and established company may want to buy a smaller company with a new technology or a promising product, a move that will benefit both companies.
-The smaller company that is being bought will benefit by getting access to better and more resources, as well as the opportunity to offer its technology or products to a customer base that is larger than the previous one.
+The smaller company that is being bought will benefit by getting access to better and more resources, as well as the opportunity to offer its technology or products to a larger customer base.

-The larger company will also benefit by incorporating the new technology or products of the smaller company into its current product line, which is possible without the need to pay to license the technology or product of the licensed company.
+The larger company benefits by incorporating the new technology or products of the smaller company into its current product line, without the need to pay to license the technology.

 1. Increase in Debt

 The acquiring company may need to borrow money to finance the purchase of the new company.
 This move will affect the debt structure of the acquirer and lead to an increase in loan payments on the company’s books.
 It may force the company to cut back on their expenses elsewhere.
 For instance, they may be required to lay off some employees or even end up selling a part of their business so as ensure they remain profitable.
 Moreover, the funds used by the company for the business buyout takes money away from internal development projects.